edoannunziata/ftpc/README.md

 It is designed to be simple and hackable, and doubles as a quick-and-dirty library to access the storage backends programmatically.

+The project was born out of frusration for Microsoft's tools to access Azure storage, most of my needs are relatively simple and I have no need for software that's complex and slow.

 A substantial part of the development was assisted by artificial intelligence tools, and the projects doubles as a training ground to see how far these tools can be pushed.